matter-labs/zinc/zinc-book/src/07-expressions/03-conditionals.md

 - wildcard (`_`)

 > Only simple types can be used as the `match` scrutinee for now,
-> this is, you cannot match an array, tuple or structure.
+> that is, you cannot match an array, tuple, or structure.